-As noted, the SXR undulator can be fed from the SCRF linac, while the HXR undulator can be fed from either the SCRF or the CuRF linacs, although not from both simultaneously.
+As noted, the SXR undulator can be fed from the SCRF linac, while the HXR undulator can be fed from either the

+SCRF or the CuRF linacs, although not from both simultaneously.
 The undulators will be installed side-byside in the existing LCLS Undulator Hall.
-A schematic of the undulator layout appears in Figure 8.
+A schematic of the undulator layout appears in Figure 7.
+R 114.00 174.00 98.43 2.5m 108.00 2.743m 55.1

-Figure 8: Schematic of HXR and SXR undulators in the LCLS Undulator Hall.
+Figure 7: Schematic of HXR and SXR undulators in the LCLS Undulator Hall.

-Both undulators are variable-gap hybrid permanentmagnet undulators; the existing fixed gap LCLS undulators will be removed.
+Both undulators are variable-gap hybrid permanentmagnet undulators.
 The HXR undulator has a period of 26 mm, close to that of the existing LCLS undulator, while the SXR undulator has a period of 39 mm.
 The maximum length of the existing LCLS Undulator Hall is roughly 150 meters.
-As illustrated in Figure 9, this will allow for the installation of up to 35 segments for the HXR, with each segment being 3.4 meters long followed by an interspace of 1.0 meters for a quadrupole, phase shifter, RF BPM, and x and vsteering coils.
-To support self-seeding, two of these undulator slots will be reserved for self-seeding monochromators.
-The baseline will include 32 HXR segments plus two self-seeding slots, one of which contains the existing LCLS HXR self-seeding monochromator [17]; the other is reserved for a future upgrade.
+This will allow for the installation of up to 35 segments for the HXR, with each segment being 3.4 meters long followed by an interspace of 1.0 meters for a quadrupole, phase shifter, RF BPM, and x and y steering coils, To support self-seeding, two of these undulator slots will be reserved for self-seeding monochromators.
+The baseline will include 32 HXR segments plus two selfseeding slots, one of which contains the existing LCLS HXR self-seeding monochromator [7]; the other is reserved for a future upgrade.